A BUSINESSMAN INVOLVED IN MUSIC

 "It was the end of 1970 and suddenly- after three years of stunning- a serious crisis loomed."

 "Suddenly, in less than one year's time, all this threatened to become ashes.
 Janis Joplin dies.
 Simon & Garfunkel announced that they were splitting up.
 Andy Williams, Johnny Cash and Jim Nabors all came off television at the same time in a bloodletting of variety shows.
 Blood, Sweat & Tears were threatening a breakup.
 Dylan was not prolific.
-Sly had a highly publicized drug problem."(
+Sly had a highly publicized drug problem."(p.133)

 Having seen music mogul Clive Davis speak a couple of years ago and coming away with bits of obscure trivial music knowledge and not much else, I wasn't sure what to expect when I recently picked up an old dusty copy of his 1974 autobiography CLIVE: INSIDE THE RECORD BUSINESS.
 Although I felt that Davis was a little overly diplomatic (yeah kettle that's right...
 I'm calling you black) in this autobiography, in all fairness I had to remind myself that he had just been ousted from Columbia and had not yet decided what his next career step would be (we all now know he went on to become Founder/Pres. of Arista and J Records and more recently Chairman/CEO of the BMG Music Group) so my guess is he was trying to keep his options open.